jahostler/StarWarsFFG/README.md

 # Changelog

+- 23/09/2020 - Esrin - Removed transparent rgba background values and replaced with solid rgb.
 - 22/09/2020 - Cstadther - Refactor CSS did not change styles, but remove duplicates and cleaned up unused styles.
 - 20/09/2020 - Cstadther - Fix skill import, was setting `custom:true` incorrectly.
 - 20/09/2020 - Cstadther - Added the functionality to grab new skill types (Combat/General/etc) that are included with alternate skill sets and display them.
 - 20/09/2020 - Cstadther - Fixed issue with alt skill list import, now auto sets `custom:true` for all skills in import file.
 Added try..catch in initialization, so that if error occurs option still shows in configuration settings.
 - 20/09/2020 - Cstadther - Fixed issue with character import failing on items, added object duplication and try..catch for error handling.
 - 19/09/2020 - Cstadther - Fixed issue where modifiers for alternate skills lists were not working correctly.
 - 19/09/2020 - Cstadther - Added ability to mark a melee weapon to not use Brawn which will cause weapon to follow not damage rules.